MuOssama/AVR_Atmega32A_Drivers/README.md

-# AVR_Atmega32A_Drivers
+# AVR Atmega32A Drivers
-This repo contains the MCAL drivers and some HAL drivers
+This repo contains the MCAL drivers and some HAL drivers for AVR Atmega32a microchip